wurli/wurli/README.md

 ### Hi 👋

-I'm Jacob, R and functional programming enthusiast by night, Data Scientist/engineer by day.
+I'm Jacob, R/functional programming enthusiast by night, data scientist/engineer by day.
 Here's some of my stuff:

 - [updateme](https://github.com/wurli/updateme) - An R package which modifies `library()` to notify you about outdated packages when you load them